 This flavorful wet dog food for strong dogs is a 100% grain-free product which makes it very digestible and nutritious for your dog.
 The digestive system of your dog is one of the most important parts of your dog’s overall well-being that needs special attention and care; by feeding Wellness CORE to your dog you improve the performance of the digestive system thereby promising your dog a healthier life.
 (At least, that’s what the marketing says!)

-Wellness CORE Natural Grain-Free Wet is full of antioxidants, omega fatty acids and probiotics; each bite that your dog takes of this product will provide all the nutrients and vitamins needed to become healthier for a long term life.
-This quality canned dog food not only hopes to lengthen the life of your dog but also to improve the dog’s immune system, provide your dog with healthier eyes, teeth and gum, enhance its digestive system, and a healthier skin and coat.
+Wellness CORE Natural Grain-Free Wet is full of antioxidants, omega fatty acids, and probiotics; each bite that your dog takes of this product will provide all the nutrients and vitamins needed to become healthier for long term life.
+This quality canned dog food not only hopes to lengthen the life of your dog but also to improve the dog’s immune system, provide your dog with healthier eyes, teeth, and gum, enhance its digestive system, and healthier skin and coat.

 4. AvoDerm Natural Dog Food

 AvoDerm Natural Dog Food is a high-protein dog food ideal for very active adult dogs.
 It is very rich in proteins, vitamins, minerals and antioxidants coming from quality chicken, lamb and turkey.
 It also embeds avocado, apple, brown rice, flax seed, alfalfa meal, herring and kelp meals.
 There are many other ingredients that provide many benefits for your dog.

 This great AvoDerm dog food contains as one of it mains ingredients omega-rich Californian avocados which have a boatload of great benefits ranging from a softer skin to being a natural source of vitamins and antioxidants for a healthier immune system.
 This kibble does not contain corn, wheat, or artificial colorings.
 It is a highly digestible formula perfect for preventing digestive problems in dogs.